How to Write a Good Project Scope Statement

 On that note, it’s important to remember that if you’re collecting money for the work—or if there are high stakes—you’ll likely want to have your scope document reviewed by a lawyer before it’s signed.
 After all, the scope document is a contract.

-A considerable amount of work goes into the creation of a scope document, but, remember, there’s no single right or wrong way to write one.
+A considerable amount of work goes into the creation of a scope statement, but, remember, there’s no single right or wrong way to write one.

 Tailor your scope document to your needs to get agreement on what will be produced.
 Just be as detailed as possible to ensure your projects finish on time and under budget with a happy team and stakeholders.

-Keep scope top of mind once project work begins
+Keep scope top of mind once work begins

 Once you get final sign-off on your scope of work, it’s time to start building out your project plan.
 We recommend adding scope reminders to your project plan so all the effort you put into your scope document doesn’t go to waste.